borntofrappe/svelte-tutorial/School Closures Maps/README.md

 ## rollup

-To include data from a `.csv` file it is necessary to update the configuration behind the rollup bundler.
+To include data from a `.csv` file it is necessary to update the rollup bundler.
 Most practically, this means installing the `@rollup/plugin-dsv` plugin.

 ```bash
 npm install @rollup/plugin-dsv --save-dev
 ```

-In `rollup.config.js` then, the plugin is included in a `plugin` field.
+With the package installed, the plugin is included in the `plugin` field of `rollup.config.js`.

 ```js
 import dsv from '@rollup/plugin-dsv';